 "That would have never happened," says Gary Olazabal.
 "What he actually did was hang out at a lot of the recording studios that we used, pushing his Time Modulator, and it was a pretty cool piece of equipment.
 However, Stevie did not work on the album at his home, and Stephen St. Croix did not co-produce or engineer it, as I've read somewhere.
 I tell you, more people have supposedly recorded that album than have slept with Marilyn Monroe."

 Born Stephen Curtis Marshall, St. Croix — who took his name from the Caribbean island that he loved — founded Marshall Electronics, designed the first true stereo Real Time Analyser and redesigned the interface for the Quantec Room Simulator.
-He died of skin cancer at age 58 in 2006.
+Sadly, he died of skin cancer at age 58 in 2006.

 "I would love to have a Marshall Time Modulator now," John Fischbach remarks.
 "That was the greatest double-tracking device ever made.
 Nothing has ever come close to it, and for that he was a genius, but all of the other stuff about his work on the album is absolute nonsense.
 The same with the Hit Factory.
 When the owner died, his obituary stated that Songs In The Key Of Life had been recorded at his studio.
 And when the studio went under, his son said the same damned thing, but it just wasn't true.